platform-mesh/architecture/rfc/002_terminal-controller-manager.md

 ### Cluster-scoped over namespace-scoped Terminal CRs

-Terminal is a cluster-scoped resource because KCP workspaces do not have meaningful namespaces for this purpose.
-Cluster-scoped aligns with KCP's model where workspace identity is the primary isolation boundary.
+Terminal is a cluster-scoped resource since namespacing does not add context or isolation in the consumer or provider.

 ### ttyd over kubectl exec